awsdocs/amazon-cloudwatch-user-guide/doc_source/iam-cw-condition-keys-contributor.md

-# Using Condition Keys to Limit Contributor Insights Users' Access to Log Groups<a name="iam-cw-condition-keys-contributor"></a>
+# Using condition keys to limit Contributor Insights users' access to log groups<a name="iam-cw-condition-keys-contributor"></a>

 To create a rule in Contributor Insights and see its results, a user must have the `cloudwatch:PutInsightRule` permission\.
 By default, a user with this permission can create a Contributor Insights rule that evaluates any log group in CloudWatch Logs and then see the results\.
 The results can contain contributor data for those log groups\.